-Posture training exercises aim to strengthen the muscles important for posture, such as those along your spine and around your shoulder blades.
+Posture training exercises aim to strengthen the muscles important for posture, such as those that run the length of your spine, or those that stabilize your shoulder blades.
 Posture training teaches you how to keep your neck, back and shoulder in good positions at all times.
 Good posture can prevent injury during your daily activities.